rzzzwilson/DigitalVFO/README.rst

 Schematic
 =========

-The code runs on this hardware arrangement:
+The latest code runs on this hardware arrangement:

 .. image:: DigitalVFO_1.2_Schematic.png

 PCB
 =========

-The PCB looks like this:
+The 1.2 PCB looks like this:

 .. image:: DigitalVFO_1.2_PCB.png